 St. Augustine grass is excellently adapted to the wide variety of different soil types found throughout Austin’s subtropical region.
 When properly maintained, St. Augustine grass thrives in hot, and humid climates, which is common in the Austin area.
 But, St. Augustine is also one of the most cost-effective shade tolerant grass types out there.
 As St. Augustine grass grows a thick and dense canopy, it’s able to handle lots of foot traffic with no issues.
 This dense canopy also crowds out weeds, making St. Augustine grass a fairly low-maintenance grass type.

-When compared to other St. Augustine cultivars, Palmetto is a kind of St. Augustine grass that offers reliable cold and frost, as well as heat and drought tolerance.
+When compared to other St. Augustine cultivars, Palmetto grass is a kind of St. Augustine grass that offers reliable cold and frost, as well as heat and drought tolerance.
 It offers good wear resistance making it a great choice for lawns with heavy foot traffic.
 This grass type is one of the most popular patented turfgrasses in the world, with over 2 billion square feet sold.

-As its name suggests, Texas Native is native to the state of Texas.
+As its name suggests, Texas Native grass is native to the state of Texas.
 One of its notable benefits is that it has excellent resistance to fungal lawn diseases that can occur in the area.
 It tends to green up in early Spring and offers a softer and finer leaf texture similar to Palmetto.
 It is also regarded for its exceptional resistance to weeds.

 Zoysia grass is another major grass type appropriate for use in Austin, TX.
 It’s got excellent shade tolerance, so it’s a solid choice for shady lawns.
 Additionally, Zoysia Grass has an extremely dense canopy, so it chokes out weeds and is durable against wear.
 Many homeowners choose this type of grass due to its disease and pest resistance, allowing it to thrive for years to come with no issues.